sundm75/Loongson-Smartloong-V3.0-RTT/README.md

 * Device Driver;
 * Component;
-* Dyanmic Module
+* Dynamic Module

 The device driver is more like a driver framework, UART, IIC, SPI, SDIO, USB device/host, EMAC, MTD NAND etc. The developer can easily add low level driver and board configuration, then combined with the upper framework, he/she can use lots of features.

 The Component is a software concept upon RT-Thread kernel, for example a shell (finsh/msh shell), virtual file system (FAT, YAFFS, UFFS, ROM/RAM file system etc), TCP/IP protocol stack (lwIP), POSIX (thread) interface etc. One component must be a directory under RT-Thread/Components and one component can be descripted by a SConscript file (then be compiled and linked into the system).

-The Dyanmic Module, formerly named as User Applicaion (UA) is a dyanmic loaded module or library, it can be compiled standalone without Kernel.
-Each Dyanmic Module has its own object list to manage thread/semaphore/kernel object which was created or initialized inside this UA.
+The Dynamic Module, formerly named as User Applicaion (UA) is a dynamic loaded module or library, it can be compiled standalone without Kernel.
+Each Dynamic Module has its own object list to manage thread/semaphore/kernel object which was created or initialized inside this UA.
 More information about UA, please visit another [git repo](https://github.com/RT-Thread/rtthread-apps).

 ## Board Support Package ##